sam-rice/sam-rice/README.md

 <br />

 Here are some of my core engineering principles that I try to keep in mind:
-- ASK WHY: Investigate the "why" behind a new feature or patch.
+- Ask Why: Investigate the "why" behind a new feature or patch.
 What's the nature of the problem that needs to be solved for the user?
-- MODULARITY: Keep code as reusable and scalable as possible.
-Find ways to reuse design/render patterns while keeping components and logic decoupled.
+- Modularity: Keep code as reusable and scalable as possible.
+Find ways to reuse design/render patterns while keeping components decoupled.
-- DOCUMENTATION: Use and write documentation as often as possible.
-It will likely save someone time and frustration in the future.
+- Documentation: Use and write documentation as often as possible.
-- UNIFORMITY: Read, understand, and extend established design patterns when contributing to an existing codebase.
+- Uniformity: Read, understand, and extend established design patterns when contributing to an existing codebase.
 This makes future refactors simpler and keeps developers working within the same mindset.
-- REFACTORING: Whether replacing an entire package or a single line of code, always understand why the current solution was chosen before replacing it ([Chesterton's Fence principle](https://fs.blog/chestertons-fence/)).
+- Refactoring: Whether replacing an entire package or a single line of code, always understand why the current solution was chosen before replacing it (Chesterton's Fence principle).
-- ACCESSIBILITY: Define a minimum a11y standard for all new features and stories and stick with it as a team.
-Refactoring existing code for a11y is more expensive than doing it right from the start.
+- Accessibility: Try to define a minimum a11y standard for all new features and stories and stick with it.
+Refactoring existing code for a11y is more expensive than integrating it from the start.
-- DETAILS: There's no such thing as too much aesthetic detail, and there's almost always a way to execute a detailed design in a dev-friendly way.

 ##